pawelptak/raspberrypi-server/README.md

 [Grafana](https://github.com/grafana/grafana) is a data visualization app.
 Used to monitor various metrics of the RaspberryPi.

 ## Installation
 1. Set up a [prometheus](https://prometheus.io/) database with [Node exporter](https://github.com/prometheus/node_exporter) for OS metrics.
-Run the following docker-compose file from the `prometheus` directory:
+Run the docker-compose file from the `prometheus` directory:
     ```
     docker compose up -d
     ```
+    _(This docker compose file uses cAdvisor image `gcr.io/cadvisor/cadvisor:v0.49.1`.
+It's recommended to replace the version number with the lastest available.)_

 2. Run the Grafana docker container
     ```